DaoCloud/DaoCloud-docs/docs/en/docs/mspider/intro/faq.md

     - Disable sidecar injection if either one of the two is set to disabled
     - Enable sidecar injection if either one of the two is set to enabled
-    - If neither is set, the mesh global sidecar injection strategy (values.sidecarInjectorWebhook.enableNamespacesByDefault) will be executed.
+    - If neither is set, the mesh global sidecar injection policy (values.sidecarInjectorWebhook.enableNamespacesByDefault) will be executed.

-    For further details, please refer to [Install Sidecar](https://istio.io/latest/docs/setup/additional-setup/sidecar-injection/).
+    For further details, refer to [Install Sidecar](https://istio.io/latest/docs/setup/additional-setup/sidecar-injection/).

 1. What distinguishes traditional microservices from service mesh?

     To incorporate a traditional microservice into a service mesh, it is simply necessary to inject the corresponding workload into a sidecar so that all of the mesh's capabilities, such as traffic management, security, observability, and more, can be leveraged.
-Due to the non-invasive nature of the mesh and varying microservice frameworks, the governance strategy of the original framework may require modification, but users need not implement these changes themselves.
+Due to the non-invasive nature of the mesh and varying microservice frameworks, the governance policy of the original framework may require modification, but users need not implement these changes themselves.